User Guide

 4>>> ndim_problem = 10

-5>>> problem = {'fitness_function': rosenbrock,
+5>>> problem = {'fitness_function': rosenbrock, # cost function to be minimized

-6... 'ndim_problem': ndim_problem,
+6... 'ndim_problem': ndim_problem, # dimension of cost function

-7... 'lower_boundary': -5.0*np.ones((ndim_problem,)),
+7... 'lower_boundary': -5.0*np.ones((ndim_problem,)), # lower search boundary

-8... 'upper_boundary': 5.0*np.ones((ndim_problem,))}
+8... 'upper_boundary': 5.0*np.ones((ndim_problem,))} # upper search boundary

-9>>> from pypop7.optimizers.es.maes import MAES # which can be replaced by any other optimizer in this library
+9>>> from pypop7.optimizers.es.maes import MAES # replaced by any other BBO in this library

-10>>> options = {'fitness_threshold': 1e-10, # terminate when the best-so-far fitness is lower than 1e-10
+10>>> options = {'fitness_threshold': 1e-10, # to terminate when the best-so-far fitness is lower than 1e-10

 11... 'max_function_evaluations': ndim_problem*10000, # maximum of function evaluations

-12... 'seed_rng': 0, # seed of random number generation (which must be set for repeatability)
+12... 'seed_rng': 0, # seed of random number generation (which should be set for repeatability)

 13... 'sigma': 3.0, # initial global step-size of Gaussian search distribution